Vicente Soriano

-Vicente Soriano Serra (born 1953 in Puçol, Valencian Community, Spain) is a Valencian businessman who became the president and majority shareholder of Valencia CF in 2008, after reaching an agreement with Juan Bautista Soler to take over the presidency of the club and purchase Soler's shares to the value of 70.7 million euros.
+Vicente Soriano Serra (born 1953) is a Spanish businessman who became the president and majority shareholder of Valencia CF in 2008, after reaching an agreement with Juan Bautista Soler to take over the presidency of the club and purchase Soler's shares to the value of 70.7 million euros.
 After an ill-fated attempt to resolve the club's debts, he was finally succeeded by Manuel Llorente.

-Biography
+Career

 Having started out in the orange export business, in the 1990s he got involved in construction as a real estate broker, and subsequently as a property developer and representative of large investor groups.

+Football

 He entered the world of soccer in 2004 when forming part of Paco Roig's "Cor i Força", the team that was running against then ousted president Jaume Ortí.
 Juan Bautista Soler won the election and Soriano accepted the role offered of vice-president.

 Soriano was charged with the selection of plans for the new stadium (see Nou Mestalla).
 Finally Soler rejected said projects.
 As a result, his relations with the then-president deteriorated.
 He was relieved of the vice-presidency in January 2006, although never he sold his allocation of shares.
 He resigned from the board in June 2007.
 He threatened to return to the club accompanied by Juan Villalonga to get a hold of Soler's stock, a situation that did not bear fruit.
 Villalonga briefly took over the running of the club in 2008, but when he proposed to buy the 37% held by Soler, Soriano reconciled with the majority shareholder and reached an agreement for the buying and selling of the Soler family shares in an amount set at 70.7 million euros, which was overturned after Soriano failed to sell the old Mestalla ground by the end of the year, finally resigning on 4 June 2009 because he had still failed to sell it.
 An attempt to raise capital by improving income from television rights also failed.

 However, following an absence of just one month, during which time Manuel Llorente took over, Soriano returned in July, having gained 51% of the shares and linked up with a mysterious company called Inversiones Dalport, an investment company supposedly from Uruguay but with an office in Madrid.
 Soriano announced that none of the star players such as David Villa, Juan Manuel Mata or David Silva would now need to be sold, as all the debts would be wiped clean.